Kerwood/the-pirate-cove/README.md

 ### Edit the .env file
 All configuration to this setup, I've put in the `.env` file, so all you have to do is go through it and edit it to fit your needs.

 First off, Traefik provides basic authentication for the web services, all except Plex which has its only user management.
-To create create the `user:password` string, run below command and replace the `BASIC_AUTH` variable with the result.
+To create the `user:password` string, run below command and replace the `BASIC_AUTH` variable with the result.

 ```
 docker run -it --rm httpd bash -c "htpasswd -nB username-here"